AllianceSoftware/alliance-platform-py/.changeset/static-html-components.md

 renders without a state flash.
 Static table sort icons remain inline while their SVG files are tracked as build dependencies, avoiding duplicate document images.

-Static inline alerts wrap loose content automatically and provide explicit content, heading, header, and footer renderers for richer layouts.
+Static inline alerts wrap loose content automatically and compose with generic content, heading, header, and footer renderers for richer layouts.
+These layout primitives use the same parent-provided slot styling contract as their React equivalents.
 Dismissal callbacks remain a documented React-only behaviour.

 The dispatcher accepts bulk props through the reserved `props` argument and exports `merge_props` from the UI template library.
 New backend-neutral `RenderableContent` preserves trusted HTML form help text